 - Set Administrator and User passwords, as well as the RADIUS shared secret, to at least eight (8) characters. - Traffic between the module and the RADIUS server must be secured via an IPSec tunnel.
-Note: this step need only be performed if RADIUS is supported. - Use IKE with 3rd Party Certificates for IPsec Keying Mode when creating VPN tunnels. - When creating VPN tunnels, ensure ESP is enabled for IPSec. - Use FIPS-approved encryption and authentication algorithms when creating VPN tunnels. - Use Group 2 or Group 5 for IKE Phase 1 DH Group and Use SHA-1 or SHA-256 for Authentication - Do not enable Advanced Routing Services. - Do not enable Group VPN management - Enable FIPS mode from the System/Settings page by checking "FIPS Mode" checkbox.
+Note: this step need only be performed if RADIUS is supported. - Use IKE with 3rd Party Certificates for IPsec Keying Mode when creating VPN tunnels. - When creating VPN tunnels, ensure ESP is enabled for IPsec. - Use FIPS-approved encryption and authentication algorithms when creating VPN tunnels. - Use Group 2 or Group 5 for IKE Phase 1 DH Group and Use SHA-256 for Authentication - Do not enable Advanced Routing Services. - Do not enable Group VPN management. - Do not enable SNMP or SSH. - Do not enable wireless. - Enable FIPS mode from the System/Settings page by checking "FIPS Mode" checkbox.

 The FIPS mode configuration can be determined by an operator, by checking the state of the "FIPS Mode" checkbox on the System/Settings page and verification of the preceding steps.
-If the "FIPS Mode" checkbox is checked, the module is running in the FIPS Approved mode of operation.
+When the "FIPS Mode" checkbox is selected, the module executes a compliance checking procedure, examining all settings related to the security rules described above and in this Security Policy, and reporting any non-compliant settings.
+The operator, prompted by the compliance tool, is responsible for updating these settings appropriately.
+The "FIPS Mode" checkbox and corresponding system flag will not be set unless all settings are compliant, and as such is a reliable indicator that the module is running in the FIPS Approved mode of operation.